 Depending on where you are in the claims process, Sokolove Law is here to help.
-If you have filed a claim and have already received a denial you believe to be unjust, we offer a free, legal consultation to help determine whether you have a case against your insurer.
+If you have filed a claim and have already received a denial, we offer a free legal consultation to help determine whether you have a case against your insurer.

 Filing a Disability Insurance Claim: Qualifying Medical Conditions

 Most people think that long term disability insurance is for people who have been physically injured in an accident and unable to work as a result of their injury.
 While this is true, it’s important to know that there are many medical conditions which may entitle you to receive disability payments from your insurer.
 These include chronic illnesses, neurological disorders, and certain degenerative diseases.

 Some of the medical conditions that may qualify you for long term disability benefits include, but are not limited to:

 - Degenerative Disc Disease

 Remember, it’s the insurance company’s job to prove that you do not qualify for long term disability benefits under the terms of your policy.
 You can be confident that they will ask for every last detail of your condition, including lab tests, medical records and other documentation.
 Your insurer may even try to deny your long term disability claim by misclassifying your illness – for example, they may insist that your disability is a psychological condition when it is really a chronic disease.

 The above list of medical conditions is not exhaustive, and these conditions differ from policy to policy.
 Before filing a long term disability claim, it’s important to understand how your insurance company defines a disability.
 This information can be found by carefully reading your policy.
 You can also contact us today to discuss your situation further.